UP | HOME

 Sorry, your browser does not support SVG.

 Since player 1 is winning from state \((4,0)\), we know that state 4 simulates state 0.
 Also since player 1 would also win from state \((5,1)\), we can tell that state 5 simulates state 1.
-We also learn that state 5 does not simulates states 2 and 3.
+We also learn that state 5 does not simulate states 2 and 3.
 We could build other games, or add more state to this game, to learn about other pairs of states.

 Python